World Compassion Fellowship (WCF) launched two (2) Medical Life Centers late 2018 in Beirut and up north in early 2019.

 Since the Syrian Civil War crisis began in 2011, an estimated 5.6 million of its residents fled to neighboring countries such as Lebanon, Jordan, Turkey and Iraq to live in refugee camps or informal settlements.
-In addition, more than 3.5 million Iraqis have been displaced since the start of 2014 when ISIS began a brutal sectarian war that engulfed the country.
+Approximately 1.5 million refugees have settled in Lebanon alone, which only had 4 million people to begin with.
+In addition, many Iraqis fled their country into Lebanon since 2014 when ISIS began a brutal sectarian war that engulfed the country.
 The humanitarian and medical needs of the refugees have overwhelmed the already poor healthcare systems in these countries.

-Throughout the crisis, the levels of funding from international donors were erratic and far below the amounts required to meet the health needs of the refugees.
+Throughout the war crisis, the levels of funding from international donors were below the amounts required to meet the health needs of the refugees.
 Primary care had been partly subsidized by various NGOs, but this funding steadily has decreased year by year as the crisis prolongs.
-It is also illegal for most refugees to work in the country.
 Day by day, refugees are depleting their savings and the healthcare and overall humanitarian crisis increases by the day.

 World Compassion Fellowship has treated more than 28,000 patients in 16 countries in our Mobile Medical Clinics since 2007.
 The Clinics provide primary care, treatment for infectious diseases such as malaria, treatment for acute and chronic conditions and other needed medical services.
 Our medical teams have also provided health care seminars and health promotion on relevant topics such as hygiene, nutrition, and wound care.
 WCF has organized Mobile Medical Clinics in response to the War Crisis since 2013, but it has been active in the Middle East since its inception in 2007.